Adaptive Generation of Bias-Eliciting Questions for LLMs: Results

 \subsection{Results on \bench}

 We report the main results of our evaluation on \bench by presenting the average fitness scores of each model on the explicit and implicit subsets.
 The fitness scores are computed as described in \cref{sec:methodology}, combining the four dimensions of bias into a single value.
 Higher fitness scores indicate stronger bias exhibited by a model in response to \bench's questions.
+Individual examples are given in \cref{app:examples}.

 \paragraph{Explicit benchmark results} \Cref{fig:main_results} presents the average fitness scores of each model on the explicit subset of \bench, separated by sensitive attribute.
 We find that \gptfive and \claude exhibit the lowest levels of bias across all attributes, while \grokfour and \qwenthree show the highest levels of bias.
-Overall, frontier models demonstrate relatively low bias in their responses (we note that the range of fitness scores is [0-5] with no model having an average above 1).
+Overall, frontier models demonstrate relatively low bias in their responses.
 At the same time, more than 65\% of \texttt{sex}-related questions in \bench produced a biased answer from at least one model, showing that \bench is effective at eliciting biased responses.
 Furthermore, even within our comparatively small set of questions, widely used models continue to display well-known biases (detailed in \cref{sec:results-categorization}).
 Given the reach of these models, such biases can affect many users.

 \paragraph{Implicit benchmark results} We next repeat our experiments on the implicit version of \bench.
 The results in \cref{fig:main_results_implicit} show the average fitness scores, with a clear decrease in bias compared to the explicit subset.
 On average, we observe a drop of about $40\%$ across all models and attributes.
 This finding suggests that implicit questions are less effective at eliciting biased responses, highlighting the importance of question framing.
 At the same time, the results confirm that subtle identifiers can still lead models to produce harmful biases.
-Overall, \gptfive and \claude again show the lowest levels of bias (even though observing a smaller drop than other models), while \grokfour and \qwenthree improve significantly and surpass both \qwenthree and \geminipro.
+Overall, \gptfive and \claude again show the lowest levels of bias (although observing a smaller drop), while \grokfour and \qwenthree improve and surpass \geminipro.
+We note that as names are imperfect proxies, the implicit subset measures \emph{model perception} from name cues rather than the ground-truth attribute; the explicit subset removes this ambiguity.